Go to navigation

 Support for carers

 Do you need to talk to someone?
 Find out about Medway's new

 counselling service for carers, Carers' line.
 Use the free phone number, internet

 or face-to-face sessions.
 You talk, we listen, we help.

 If you care for someone with a long-term illness or disability,

 You can refer them to the council's children's

 social care service or you can phone the NSPCC helpline on

 If you need full-time care because you are elderly, disabled or

 unwell, there are options.
-Take a look at our residential accommodation pages for more.
+Take a look at our residential care homes page for more.